Visit our Calendar for Drive Your Bike Program availability

-The goal of this program is to train 4th-8th grade students in bike safety and support biking through other events such as Bike To School Day.
+The goal of the Drive your Bike program is to train 4th-8th grade students in bike safety as well as support biking through other events such as Bike To School Day and Bike Safety Rodeos.
 We simultaneously train students, school staff, and parent volunteers in our 6 hour hands on bike safety curriculum.
-During the following years the school site is expected to take over 50-100% of the instruction with access to our bike fleet and teaching materials.
-This model is designed to fit efficiently and flexibly into after school programs, elementary schools, and middle school PE class structures.
+This program is designed to fit efficiently and flexibly into elementary schools and middle school PE class structures.
 Our hope is that this program will encourage the use of bikes as a means of sustainable, affordable transportation, as well as help students develop healthy lifestyles from a young age.
+We also provide Bike Safety Rodeos to after schools programs, community events, and elementary schools.
+Our Bike Safety Rodeos are meant to provide lessons in bike skills, rules of the road, and group riding.
+We do this by setting up small “mock cities” for students to ride in and practice their skills alongside other students.

 Description of Service